Claiming Superannuation TPD Payouts

 Most people with a valid claim want to know the timeframe for a TPD Payout.
 You will receive a lump sum payment within 6 to 12 months of lodgement.
 Of course, some cases take longer, particularly for large superannuation disability payouts or complex claims.

-Typically, the insurer will complete their assessment within 6 months; however, there is another review by your superannuation trustee.
+Typically, the insurance company will complete their assessment within 6 months; however, there is another review by your superannuation trustee.
 This stage is usually completed within 1 to 2 months.

 The primary cause of late claim payouts is incomplete or inaccurate assessments or submissions.
-Should you lodge a dodgy application, you will experience a long process of multiple information requests and waiting for a response for each.
+Should you lodge a dodgy application, you will experience a long process of multiple information requests and waiting for each response.
 Insurance companies rely on applicants abandoning the TPD claim process as it becomes too challenging.

 How Do I Fastrack My TPD Insurance Claim?